-There is a small ticket office opposite this large bamboo hut where you will have to stop and pay an entrance fee of 20,000 Rupiah to gain access to the waterfall.
+There is a small ticket office opposite this large bamboo hut where you will have to stop and pay an entrance fee of 20,000 IDR to gain access to the waterfall.

-The way down to Dusun Kuning waterfall
+The way down to the falls

 Steep steps down to Air Terjun Kuning